Sign-up for the latest Lookout news and threat research

 Hank Schless 19:27

-There are it's been great to have you on.
+There you are.
+I's been great to have you on.
 Thank you so much for joining us.
-So always great work together with you guys.
-Look out VMware partnership is strong, and we take a lot of pride in that from both ends.
+Always great working together with you guys.
+The Lookout-VMware partnership is strong, and we take a lot of pride in that from both ends.
 So thank you for joining us.

 Art Ashmann 19:38